Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 The functional medicine approach begins with reducing exposure to mold toxins.
 Here are some ways to address mold in your home:

-- Identify and remove the source.
-Repairing leaks, improving water drainage, fixing ventilation, and eliminating moisture will arrest mold growth.
+- Identify and manage the source.
+Repairing leaks, improving water drainage, fixing ventilation, and eliminating moisture can help manage mold growth.

 - Clean-up through remediation professionals can help adequately and safely address the mold-contaminated area.